 The CST Trigger Transmitter

 The Cyber Commander™ base fits standard ISO hot shoes.
-This is the common hot shoe found on most cameras except for Sony/Mintola DSLR cameras.
-With Sony/Minolta cameras, you will need to use an adapter – these can be found at Flash Zebra
+This is the common hot shoe found on most cameras.
+If you need to use an adapter they can be found at Flash Zebra

 .
 For cameras that cannot establish contact through the use of a hot shoe, the provided SC-CST cord can be used to hardwire connect the unit to your camera’s PC outlet.